Notes on the Geography of China: The Grand Axis of Imperial Beijing

 The Ming city is often called the Inner City (Neicheng), even though today it's the outermost of a set of three nested rectangles enclosing not only the Ming City but the smaller Imperial City (Huangcheng) and the still smaller and innermost Pole Star Forbidden City (Zijencheng).
 It's confusing, to say the least, but the name Inner City arose during the succeeding Qing Dynasty, when in the early 1600s the Chinese were evicted from the Ming city, which was to become the home of the Manchu, the invaders whose rulers assumed the name Qing ("pure").
 The dispossessed Chinese moved outside the southern gates to a new walled area, a flatter rectangle than the Ming City and one compressed against it.
 This new city became the Chinese or Outer City (Waicheng), while the former Ming city became the Manchu or Inner City.
 Got it?

 Running through all four rectangles--three nested and one adjoining on the south--was an axis along which the city's monumental structures were arrayed in balanced pairs.
 (Symmetry, it will become evident, was carried here to extreme and arguably compulsive lengths.
-It was all part of the effort to accentuate the cosmic centrality of the place.)
+It was all part of the effort to emphasize the cosmic centrality of the place.)
 Official visitors of high rank would follow that axis as they approached an emperor so august that he was never referred to either by personal name, temple name, or reign name.
 Instead, he was named only periphrastically as the Highest Yellow One, where yellow signified wealth and honor.

 The southernmost gate on the axis, the Gate of Perpetual Certainty (Yongdingmen), fell victim to Mao, along with so much and so many, but the second gate, more than two kilometers to its north and at the point where the Outer and Inner cities meet, almost survives.
 It's the so-called Front (Qian) or True South (Shengyang) Gate.
 Anyone granted an imperial audience would have passed here; for important visitors, the path would have been sprinkled for three miles with golden sand.